Valiantsin2021/cypress-performance/README.md

 - **Resource timing** - detailed resource-level metrics
 - **Total bytes** - size of all resources
 - **Time to first byte** - detailed time to first byte metrics
+- **Network throttling** - support for throttling network conditions with presets or custom options

 **@cypress-audit/lighthouse**